 Can you mix Betty Crocker frosting with Cool Whip?

 Sure!
-Adding Cool Whip, or any type of whipped cream, to store-bought frosting will help with the texture greatly.
+Mixing Cool Whip (or any type of whipped cream) with store-bought frosting will help with the texture greatly.
 Just be careful that it doesn’t create a too-sweet finish.
 If so, a little dash of salt can help offset all those sweet flavors!

 I’m sure everyone has their own answer to this question, but a lot of people will say Betty Crocker has the best store-bought frosting.
 I agree!
 But even so, I always recommend using one of the methods above to make it better.